Home / Compare Energy / How to read your electri…

 In each row of your bill calculation table, you’ll be able to see the amount of energy you’ve used and how much you’ve been charged for each applicable rate during that bill period.
 The total amount due (including GST) is the full amount you owe for that billing period for your energy usage.

-No matter what tariff you’re on, you’ll see a peak charge line item on your bill.
-You may not see other charge types, however, as it will depend on the type of tariff you’re on.
+No matter what charging structure your energy plan is (also known as tariffs) you’ll see a charge line item on your bill referred to as “peak usage”, “peak consumption” “general usage”, “flat rate consumption” etc. You may not see other charge types, however, as it will depend on the type of tariff you’re on.

-If you’re on a flat rate electricity tariff, you’ll be charged the peak rate for all your energy use, regardless of when throughout the day or night you used it.
+If you’re on a flat or single rate electricity tariff, you’ll be charged the peak rate for all your energy use, regardless of when throughout the day or night you used it.

-If you’re on a time of use tariff, this rate is charged for electricity usage during the busy times of the day when demand is highest (e.g. in the mornings and evenings when everyone is at home).
-Peak times can also vary depending on the day of the week.
+If you’re on a variable tariff, the rates will vary based on the time-of-day energy has been used – often referred to as a time of use tariff.
+The peak rate is charged for electricity usage during the busiest times of the day when demand for electricity is highest (e.g. in the mornings and evenings when everyone is usually at home).
+Peak times can also vary depending on the day of the week, your location, and your energy provider.

 Off-peak